The Texans are really bad at trying to be the Patriots

 What’s the next step for the Texans?

-At this point, Houston just needs to wait and see what the NFL decides about the case and whether the Patriots have enough evidence to prove the team did in fact tamper.
-“Tampering” in this instance is trying to get Caserio to join the Texans at the risk of disrupting his employment with the Patriots.
-Until it’s sorted out, the Texans won’t be able to hire Caserio — or maybe ever — to fully rebrand themselves as the Houston Patriots.
+Houston decided to withdraw their request to interview Caserio and the Patriots dropped their tampering charges.
+“Tampering” in this instance was trying to get Caserio to join the Texans at the risk of disrupting his employment with the Patriots.
+The Texans won’t be able to hire Caserio to fully rebrand themselves as the Houston Patriots.

+Statement from #Texans Chairman and CEO Cal McNair: pic.twitter.com/SRqedL5yfp— Texans PR (@TexansPR) June 14, 2019

-Right now, they can get is O’Brien answering questions with non-answers like Bill Belichick.
+It’s been reported that Caserio wants to become the general manager of the Texans, but he’s still under contract for another year.
+Right now, the closest they can get is O’Brien answering questions with non-answers like Bill Belichick.

 Re: #Patriots tampering claim against the #Texans.
 Nothing in Bill O’Brien’s presser looked like tampering.
 Here’s the most relevant excerpt which is (oddly?) specific. pic.twitter.com/gE8xWaY6eF— Stephanie Stradley (@StephStradley) June 12, 2019